Tapout Tuning

 • 17 to 20 psi is what you can expect with most aftermarket tunes.

-Generally speaking, it’s realistic with proper tuning to add approximately 15 to 20 whp for each additional pound of boost on these engines.
+• Generally speaking, it’s realistic with proper tuning to add approximately 15 to 20 whp for each additional pound of boost on these engine.

 If you’re using a sniffer and going to put the wideband sensor in one of the tailpipes, use an inner one with the exhaust valves open.
 You can also install your wideband in place of one of the rear narrow band sensors if you are running catless downpipes and already have the related rear oxygen sensor DTCs disabled in your tune.
 The best solution of all is to have an exhaust shop weld an additional bung in place for the wideband.